Hussainzz/kickstarterweb3/README.md

 # KickStarter Solidity Contract

-Allows users to create a unique campaigns and generate funds in ether, every individual who contributes to your campaign becomes and approver.
-In order to use funds the manager needs to create fund usage request which needs to be approved by the contributors.
+Allows users to create a unique campaign and generate funds in ether, every individual who contributes to your campaign becomes an approver.
+In order to use funds the campaign manager needs to create fund usage request which needs to be approved by the contributors/approvers.

 # About Contract

 I have a base contract called Campaign and Campaign Factory.
-First when i started with contract i wrote my own contract factory which deploys instances of my existing Campaign Contract which uses lots gas which is was not the right way to do it.
+First when i started with contracts i wrote my own contract factory which deploys instances of my existing Campaign Contract which costs lots gas which is was not the right way to do it.

 OLD Campaign Factory